By Erik Marcus

 Choosing a Diet that Aligns with Your Values

-Here then, we arrive at what I consider the crux of the matter: are you okay taking a healthy animal who clearly wants to live, and cutting her throat?
+The concepts of speciesism, subject of a life, and utilitarianism offer ample reason to eat more plant-based foods, or to go beyond that to embrace a vegan lifestyle.
+These approaches lead us to what I consider the crux of the matter: are you okay with taking a healthy animal who clearly wants to live, and cutting her throat?

 Why Go Vegan for Your Health?

-Vegans also tend to eat far more vegetables and fruits than non-vegetarians.
+Vegans also usually eat far more vegetables and fruits than non-vegetarians.
 Studies consistently show that people who eat the most fruits and vegetables tend to enjoy better health.
 Research also suggests that vegans suffer lower rates of heart disease and diabetes.
 This reduced risk is partly due to the fact that vegans are statistically leaner and much less prone to obesity than the general population, but this isn’t the whole explanation.
 Additional benefits probably arise from low saturated fat intake and from the healthful compounds in plant foods.

 The Potential Benefits of Ditching Dairy

 A surprisingly large number of vegans will tell you that quitting dairy changed their lives.
-Milk products may cause all sorts of chronic health ailments, from nasal congestion to acne to migraines to digestive problems.
+Some people tolerate milk well, and can consume plenty of dairy products without repercussions.
+But milk products can cause all sorts of chronic health ailments, from migraines to acne to digestive problems.
+And people of Asian or African descent are often lactose intolerant, and suffer gastric distress after consuming dairy products.
 Many people suffer from these conditions for decades, yet never suspect that dairy products are to blame.